sdcnku/micropython/docs/library/machine.I2C.rst

    Read into `buf` from the slave specified by `addr`.
    The number of bytes read will be the length of `buf`.

+   .. only:: port_wipy

       On WiPy the return value is the number of bytes read.
 Otherwise the return value is `None`.

 .. method:: i2c.writeto(addr, buf, \*, stop=True)